 Red-vented Bulbul

-Spatial occupancy of an introduced population of red-vented bulbuls (Pycnonotus cafer) in Houston, Texas
+Range expansion, density and population estimates of an introduced population of Red-vented Vulbul (Pycnonotus cafer) in Houston, Texas

-Spatial occupancy of an introduced population of red-vented bulbuls (Pycnonotus cafer) in Houston, Texas
+Range expansion, density and population estimates of an introduced population of Red-vented Vulbul (Pycnonotus cafer) in Houston, Texas